-Type of water: Salt water or sweet water
+Type of Water: Salt Water or Fresh Water

 The first place where you’ll notice that you’re swimming in salt water is in your mouth.
-Very salt water causes the receptors for saltiness on your tongue to react.
+Very salty water causes the receptors for saltiness on your tongue to react.
 Scientists use the term “salinity” to describe just how salty water is.
-Salinity is measured in PSU, which stands for “practical salt unit” and is measured in parts per thousand.
-If you, on the other hand, want to keep your distance to the scientists, then you may refer to salinity as salt level and convert PSU to percent.
+Salinity is measured in practical salinity units (PSU) and is measured in parts per thousand.
+If you, on the other hand, want to keep your distance from the scientists, then you may refer to salinity as salt level and convert PSU to percent.

-The oceans, including Skagerrak, have a salt level of around 3–4 percent.
-Water containing less than three percent salt is called brackish, and the largest bodies of brackish water are the Black Sea and the Baltic Sea, with a salt level of 1–2 percent.
-The salt level in Kattegat is between 1.5 and 3 percent, whereas the salt level in the Dead Sea is 33 percent, which is slightly more than in the Salt Lake in Utah.
+The oceans, (including the Skagerrak strait) have a salt level of around 3–4 percent.
+Water containing less than 3 percent salt is called brackish, and the largest bodies of brackish water are the Black Sea and the Baltic Sea, with salt levels of 1–2 percent.
+The salt level in the Kattegat sea is between 1.5 and 3 percent, whereas the salt level in the Dead Sea is 33 percent, slightly more than in the Salt Lake in Utah.

 Obviously, the salt taste doesn’t affect your speed, but it does affect the density of the water.
-Salt water has a higher density than sweet water, so the higher the salt level, the higher the position of the swimmer in the water.
+Salt water has a higher density than fresh water, so the higher the salt level, the higher the position of the swimmer in the water.
 Furthermore, salt water exerts more pressure on the sides of your body, which makes it easier to maintain your posture.
-However, this effect is not so strong to allow you to work less on your position in the water or ignore doing sit-ups for the sake of a good posture, but we still need to mention it to explain the feeling of improved buoyancy experienced by many swimmers in salty oceans.
+However, this effect is not so strong that you can neglect working on your position in the water or ignore doing sit-ups for the sake of a good posture, but we still need to mention it to explain the feeling of improved buoyancy experienced by many swimmers in salty oceans.

-You get fat by swimming in salt water – in any case, it’s not unusual that your body looks bloated after having spent an hour in salt water.
+You get “fat” by swimming in salt water.
+It’s not unusual that your body looks bloated after spending an hour in salt water.
 This phenomenon is called “third spacing” and is the result of water positioning itself in the space between the skin and the membrane surrounding the muscles.
 This area is normally more or less vacuum-sealed, but after a salty swim, water is able to penetrate it to form a type of extra padding.
-There is no explanation as to why this occurs, but the phenomenon is in any case purely cosmetic and the body returns to its normal appearance after a day or two.
+There is no explanation as to why this occurs, but the phenomenon is purely cosmetic and the body returns to its normal appearance after a day or two.

-Direction of the water: Currents or still water
+Direction of the Water: Currents or Still Water